Kazeheki/quarkus-smallrye-health-duplication-example/README.md

 This is no duplication in logging but rather a duplication in calling the check twice (see [comment in issue](https://github.com/quarkusio/quarkus/issues/32800#issuecomment-1593879727)).

+The problem only started to occur as soon as I added the liveness/readiness probes on the k8s deployment configuration.

 ## See the problem in action with this example.

 Run `./start` script.